 Why Quality Work Doesn’t Always Translate to Additional Revenue

 53% of the workforce remains in “engagement purgatory,” according to a Gallup poll.
-They may be putting out quality work, but they are not emotionally connected to their work and the workplace.
+They may be doing quality work but are not emotionally connected to their work and the workplace.

-Employees who are not goal oriented or focused on the mission of the business can work hard and do quality work.
+Employees who are not goal oriented or focused on the business’s mission can work hard and do quality work.
 However, they can still miss revenue targets.
 Office design that reinforces the business’ goals and culture can instill the appropriate level of inspiration across the workforce, resulting in results-driven work from the entire staff.

 Mission statements are the foundation for company success.
-They highlight strong corporate culture and can help centralize employees’ energy.
+They highlight the solid corporate culture and can help centralize employees’ energy.
 They can be incorporated into your workplace design, as well.

 Creating and updating company culture is an integral part of office strategy.
-Over this past year, the coronavirus pandemic has completely changed the way business is done.
+Over this past year, the coronavirus pandemic has completely changed how business is done.
 Coming out of this year with a strong mission statement can rejuvenate employees and make them feel valued.

 Need help differentiating between quality work and quality employees?
 Sign up for WorkforceDiagnostics™.
 Receive personalized data about your employees to eliminate the guesswork from developing the office strategy in uncertain times.